IraAngeles-IBM/angular-docker/README.md

 Link to download the original file [here](https://angular.io/generated/zips/getting-started/getting-started.zip).

-For production deployment use NGINX server.
+For production deployment use NGINX or other production ready HTTP server.

-For development environment this is the sample Dockerfile using `ng serve`.
+This is sample Dockerfile for development environment using `ng serve`.
 This is using multi stage Dockerfile for build and deployment image.

 ```Dockerfile
 # This deployment is only for dev